List of Mobile Suit Gundam 00 characters: Mobile Suit Gundam 00F

 A protagonist in the sidestory Mobile Suit Gundam 00F.
 A criminal forced by Celestial Being to serve as a Gundam Meister at Fereshte.
 As he does not support the organization's ideology, a remotely detonatable explosive has been strapped about his neck to keep him under control.
 Normally handcuffed, except when piloting.
-In Gundam 00F Chapter 03, Fon Spaak seems to recognize Ali when pursuing Ali with his Albuhool Type F, dismissing Ali as a relic of the past Solar Wars.
+In Gundam 00F Chapter 03, Fon Spaak seems to recognize Ali when pursuing him with his Albuhool Type F, dismissing Ali as a relic of the past Solar Wars.
 In Gundam 00F Chapter 04, the remotely detonatable bomb which causes blood to ooze out is activated by Trinity when Fon attempted to stop them from taking away 0 Gundam and its GN Drive.

-Fon's true name is Robert Stad Jr as revealed by Nena Trinity in Gundam 00F Chapter 05.
+Fon's true name is Robert Stad Jr, as revealed by Nena Trinity in Gundam 00F Chapter 05.
 His parents were involved in mining materials for colony construction, and the harsh environment led him to become an anti-Union terrorist.
 In a later chapter of the Gundam 00F manga, Fereshte sends Fon to recover the GN Drives from the Kyrios and Virtue after Celestial Being's battle with the UN Army.
-Though Fon retrieves the Kyrios' ejected GN Drive, he allows Allelujah to be captured rather than rescue him and leaves Tieria in the wreckage of the Virtue after finding that its GN Drive has been ejected as well, despite Meister 874's request to rescue Tieria.
+Though Fon retrieves the Kyrios' ejected GN Drive, he allows Allelujah to be captured rather than rescue him, and leaves Tieria in the wreckage of the Virtue after finding that its GN Drive has been ejected as well, despite Meister 874's request to rescue Tieria.

-In addition to appearing in Gundam 00F, Fon appears in Gundam 00P, encountering Grave Violento when Fon was a soldier for the AEU during the Solar Wars; during this time, he was already known as "Fon Spaak".
-It is also revealed that he was also involved with Ali Al-Saachez as a child soldier, much like Setsuna F Seiei.
+In addition to appearing in Gundam 00F, Fon appears in Gundam 00P, encountering Grave Violento when Fon was a soldier for the AEU during the Solar Wars.
+During this time, he was already known as "Fon Spaak".
+It is also revealed that he was involved with Ali Al-Saachez as a child soldier, much like Setsuna F. Seiei.
 When Grave is assigned to eliminate eyewitnesses to the Gundams and those who have become aware of Celestial Being's existence, Fon is the first target named by Veda.